The July 25 March Against SungEel’s Battery-Incinerator was a success.

 - Do you want informational leaflets to give to neighbors & friends?
 Contact MaryAnn (email@example.com) 754-4236

 - Do you want a lawn sign or decal?
 Contact MaryAnn (firstname.lastname@example.org) 754-4236.
 Cost: Small donation.
-Homemade signs and printed signs are available:
+Professional signs and some homemade signs are available.

 - Letter-writing campaign!
 We all are writing individual letters to Governor Cuomo expressing our personal hope that he saves our community from damage and prevents a foreign company from hurting our youth.
 Please write a letter if you can.
 See NBB Notice: Our work is not finished.

-Recording: NoBurnBroome People’s Town Hall July 2, 2020
+New!
+Recording: The Dangers of Endicott NY Battery Recycling/Incinerator project: NoBurnBroome People’s Town Hall July 2, 2020

 Education session followed by Q&A session and dialogue about one of the most significant threats facing the people of Endicott and surrounding communities and how it will affect our health, environment, business, real estate.